rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

     <p>Usually, pandas dataframes can be saved to disk in csv format to be reloaded as dataframes when needed, however, since the framed audios are framed using the tf.signal.frame method which returns the framed audios as an array of Tensor objects, saving arrays of Tensor objects to csv format would render the objects unusuable (or at least very difficult to parse).
 So, in order to save the updated dataframe in a reloadable format, the dataframes were saved to disk using the pickle library in pkl format.
 The code used to extract the framed audios and save the updated dataframes can be found in the c.extract_framed_audios folder in the 3.model_prep folder of the GitHub repo.</p>
   <!-- Extract Features & Labels -->
   <h5 class='mb-3'><strong>D. Extract Features & Labels</strong></h5>
   <p>Once the framed audios have been extracted, I then used the Extraction class (discussed above) to extract the various features with below specifications (all numeric features were normalized), and then saved the extracted features to disk (using pickle) for future use.
-The numbers in brackets indicate the number of each feature extracted from each audio.
+The numbers in parenthesis indicate the number of each feature extracted from each audio.
 The code used to extract and save the features can be found in the d.extract_features_labels folder in the 3.model_prep folder of the GitHub repo.</p>
   <div class="row">
     <div class="col-md-6">
       <ul>